fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 | Barometric pressure            | Pa    | NXP MPL3115A26        |
 | Particulate Matter PM 1 / 2.5 / 10 | µg/m3 | Planttower PMS 5003              |

-!!! info "Important!"
-    **SCK 2.0 was the development version for the now commercially available SCK 2.1**

-    The board also includes a SGX MICS-4514 and a MAXIM MAX3010 but those are not supported by the standard firmware configuration.
-Fore more information visit the [Urban Sensor Board](Components/Urban%20Sensor%20Board/) on the [Components](Components) section.

 ## :notebook: Installation instructions

 The sensor comes mounted and almost ready to be used:

 ![](https://i.imgur.com/GfQy84y.jpg)

 The first step is to connect the battery.
-The kit will light in red (configuration mode) and we will be able to configure it by following the instructions at [**start.smartcitizen.me**](https://start.smartcitizen.me).
+The kit will light in red (configuration mode) and we will be able to configure it by following the instructions at [start.smartcitizen.me](https://start.smartcitizen.me).

 ![](https://i.imgur.com/NhSNXJ8.png)